Australiophilus longissimus

 Australiophilus longissimus is a species of centipede in the Zelanophilidae family.
 It is endemic to Australia, and was first described in 1925 by German myriapodologist Karl Wilhelm Verhoeff.

 Description

-The original description of this species is based on a male specimen measuring 72 mm in length with 117 pairs of legs.
+The original description of this species is based on a male specimen measuring 72 mm in length with 117 pairs of legs, the maximum number of leg pairs recorded in the family Zelanophilidae.

 Distribution

 The species occurs in north-eastern coastal Queensland.
 The type locality is Herberton.

 Behaviour

 The centipedes are solitary terrestrial predators that inhabit plant litter, soil and rotting wood.